 Tours and Events

 Learn the history and the heritage of Arizona's oldest University.
 Follow our guides as they show you beautiful places and tell you fascinating facts about the growth and development of the University, and how it came out of the sands of the Sonoran Desert to become the jewel of Arizona!
+Click the link below to register for the tour date of your choice:

 This self-guided tour showcases all sponsored trees on campus featuring the inscription for each tribute plaque.
 Donor contributions provide sole support for Campus Arboretum educational and outreach programs, student training and research projects that promote awareness of sustainable land management and development.
 Donations also provide needed resources that support professional development and training of grounds personnel, provide for special preservation of existing trees, and expand tree collections and programs.